LeeyaD/rb130/written_prep.md

 2. What is binding? - DONE
 A retained reference to the surrounding environment/context, specifically the artifacts (i.e. variables, methods, objects, etc) that are in-scope.

-# REVIEW once more, THEN ADD to Anki deck
-3. How do closures interact with variable scope?
- A closure's binding adheres to variable scoping rules and, therefore, only retain references to surrounding artifacts that were in scope at the time of the closure's creation.
-Since closures allow us to pass around chunks of code and execute them elsewhere, even in other scopes.
+3. How do closures interact with variable scope? - DONE A closure's binding adheres to variable scoping rules in that it only retains references to surrounding artifacts that were in scope at the time of the closure's creation.
+Since closures allow us to pass around chunks of code and execute them later, even in other scopes.
 Bindings allow us to access these retained references even when we're no longer "in-scope".
  ```ruby
  name = "Leeya"
  def a_method(suffix)